aldebaran/qibuild/doc/source/hacking/contrib/writing_new_tests.rst

 .. seealso::

    * `Don't Look For Things <http://www.youtube.com/watch?v=RlfLCWKxHJ0>`_
-     Google Tech Talk about this topic (For the Java programming langage, but most of the talk is transposable to Python)
+     Google Tech Talk about this topic (For the Java programming language, but most of the talk is transposable to Python)

 Testing exceptions